JordanHo2782/Node.js-Simple-Computer-Virus/Readme.md

 # Node.js Computer Virus

 ## Danger
 Running the Virus will permanently modify all files in the Virus directory.
-Running the Virus may damage all of your files and your computer
+Running the Virus may damage all of your files and your computer.

 ## Dependency
 ```